Rockets of Today

 Though chutes and balloons are lightweight, with a rocket so small that weight becomes significant, so even the lightest possible approach does take a bite out of their payload capacity.
 Fortunately, weight on the first stage imposes only a fraction of the cost that second stage weight does, because it applies to only part of the flight, so from what Beck says, the capacity penalty of the chutes may be well under thirty kilograms.

 They originally said that the whole purpose of reuse was not to launch cheaper, but to launch more often — without reuse, their manufacturing process was keeping them stuck at a cadence of at most one launch a month.
 But this is not an issue anymore, as a pace of one launch every five or six weeks was the most they’re finding buyers for, and they had manufacturing capacity going underused.
 At this point it is about saving money, not time.
 But in 2024 some customers started buying in bulk, and their cadence jumped sharply.
+They did 14 launches that year.
 But at the same time, they quietly dropped most attempts at booster recovery, perhaps because these payloads were too heavy.

 Reliability has been pretty decent.
 The first test flight in 2017 failed, but it had no payload, and the problem was actually on the ground.
 The next failure was in 2020 on the thirteenth launch, from bad wiring in the upper stage.
 The next year saw the twentieth launch fail with a different upper stage problem, and in 2023 the fortieth had yet another upper stage electrical issue.That still leaves then with more successful launches than most of their commercial competitors combined.